Last updated on June 20th, 2021 at 08:44 am

-When you go, be sure to bring along Florida Rambler’s Mile-Marker Guide to the Florida Keys
+Be sure to bring along our Florida Rambler’s Mile-Marker Guide to the Florida Keys

 UPPER KEYS and KEY LARGO — The snorkeling capitol

 KINGS KAMP.
 (MM 103.4, Bayside) 60 RV and tent sites with water and electric, most seasonal.
 Motel rooms and cottaage.
 Boat ramp, dockage, jetty, small swimming beach.
 103620 Overseas Hwy, Key Largo.
 2019 RV Rates: $58-$73 (Summer) $84-$95 (Winter, May to October).
 Tents: $40 (Summer) $50 (Winter).
 For reservations, call (305) 451-0010.
 Web site: kingskamp.com